 My reason why was that I wanted to help other people find enough information about blogging in one place.
 I didn't want readers to have to distinguish between good and bad sources anymore.
 They should find everything they need for blogging at bloggerabc.
 It was important to me to make it as easy as possible for people to research the topic.

-In the meantime, I not only write professional articles for magazines such as RAIDBOXES.
+In the meantime, I not only write professional articles for magazines like Raidboxes.
 I am also a lecturer for various training institutes in the areas of corporate blogging and social media.
 I give lectures on the topics and organise two event formats of my own on the subject: The Blog4Business and the Corporate Blog Barcamp.
-More ideas are already in the pipeline.
+Further ideas are already in the pipeline.